JakeOtto/python_practice/chapter3/08_chapter_3_review.md

 # Review Your Learning

-In this section, you've worked towards 8 of the module's 10 learning objectives.
+In this chapter, you've worked towards all ten of the module's learning objectives.

-- Execute Python code in two different ways :point_left:
+* Execute Python code in two different ways
-- Make a plan using problem decomposition and experimentation :point_left:
+* Make a plan using problem decomposition and experimentation
-- Describe and use variables :point_left:
+* Describe and use variables
-- Describe and use conditionals :point_left:
+* Describe and use conditionals
-- Describe and use lists :point_left:
+* Describe and use lists
-- Describe and use dictionaries :point_left:
+* Describe and use dictionaries
+* Describe and use loops to go through collections
-- Describe and use methods & functions :point_left:
+* Describe and use methods & functions
-- Describe and use classes :point_left:
+* Describe and use classes
+* Build programs using all of the above!

 Please take 15 minutes to review them now.
 Use the following questions to guide you (some of which will relate to learning objectives from previous chapters) and, if you get stuck, reach out to one of your peers – that will allow them to further test themselves.